 Even if someone does not actively participate in a riot or does not incite others to riot, they can be charged with the crime of arming rioters if they supply weapons to rioters.
 A person commits arming rioters if he or she supplies a deadly weapon or destructive device for use in a riot, or teaches another to prepare or use a deadly weapon with the intent that it be used in a riot.

 Engaging in a riot is a class 2 misdemeanor, even if the defendant caused no property damage and no one was injured.
-The penalties for misdemeanor engaging in a riot include 3 to 12 months in jail and up to $1,000 in fines.
+Under CRS 18-9-104, the penalties for misdemeanor engaging in a riot include 3 to 12 months in jail and up to $1,000 in fines.

 If the there was a threat of a deadly weapon used in the course of rioting, the defendant may be charged with a class 4 felony.
 Felony engaging in a riot includes the defendant using a deadly weapon, destructive device, or any object used in a way to cause a person to reasonably believe that the article is a deadly weapon.
 This also includes verbally representing that he or she is armed with a deadly weapon.4